Darxo/Hardened/README.md

 - **Bloodlust** (granted by **Cleaver Mastery**) is completely reworked.
 It now grants 10% more damage against bleeding enemies and makes you receive 10% less damage from bleeding enemies
 - **Bolster** (granted by **Polearm Mastery**) now requires a Polearm equipped, instead of any weapon with a Reach of 6 or more
 - **Bone Breaker** is completely reworked.
 It now causes Armor Damage you deal to be treated as additional Hitpoint damage for the purpose of inflicting injuries
 - **Bullseye** no longer reduces the penalty for shooting behind cover.
 It also no longer works with **Take Aim**.
-It now provides 25% Armor Penetration (up from 20%)
+It now provides 25% Armor Penetration (up from 10% and 20% resepctively)
 - **Brawny** no longer grants Initiative
 - **Colossus** now grants +15 Hitpoints, instead of 25% more Hitpoints
 - **Combo** is reworked.
 It now reduces the cost of all skills you haven't used yet this turn by 1 Action Point, except the first skill you use each turn
 - **Concussive strikes** is completely reworked.
 It is now called **Shockwave** and it makes it so your kills or stuns with maces will daze all enemies adjacent to your target for 1 turn
-- **Crossbow Mastery** now grants +1 Vision while you wear a Helmet with a Vision Penalty
+- **Crossbow and Firearm Mastery** now grants +1 Vision while you wear a Helmet with a Vision Penalty
 - **Dagger Mastery** no longer grant any reach ignore.
 It now reduces the action point cost of the first offhand skill each turn to 0, if your offhand item has a weight lower than 10
 - **Deep Impact** is now called **Breakthrough** and has been completely reworked.
 It grants the **Pummel** skill, which can now be used with any hammer.
 It also makes it so **Shatter** has a 100% chance to knock targets back on a hit
 - **Dismantle** has been completely reworked.
 It now grants +40% Armor Damage and 100% more Shield Damage against enemies who have full health.